-Time and Date

-Click on the Time and Date button to access the settings from the left side of the Setup menu.

-Time zone: Used to adjust the hour of time servers for local
+Time and Date Click on the Time and Date button to access the settings from the left side of the Setup menu.
+Time zone: Used to adjust the hour of time servers for local settings.

-settings.

-Enable Daylight Saving: Select this checkbox to enable daylight saving time.
+Enable Daylight Saving: Check this to enable daylight saving time.